benber86/curve-blog/content/posts/gho-users/index.md

 # Where do GHO users come from?

 There are now over 2000 users who borrowed GHO.
-**GHO users represent 10% of all AAVE v3 borrowers,** and around 5% of all users.
+**GHO users represent 10% of all Aave v3 borrowers,** and around 5% of all users.
 If we include v2 borrowers, that proportion falls to 2.95% of all time borrowers (1.4% of all users).
-But how many of these GHO users are existing AAVE users and how many are new users that the product brought to AAVE?
+But how many of these GHO users are existing Aave users and how many are new users that the product brought to Aave?

 <script src="../../js/gho-users/donut-charts.js"></script>